Over the past two years I’ve read 100 sci-fi novels, averaging about one per week. See the full list here, with my favorites.

 When I started reading sci-fi, I thought it was just a fun way of envisioning the future for my own personal enjoyment.
 But I’ve started to learn about a whole range of methods that rely on the principles of science fiction, if not the stories themselves, to make things in the real world.
 Storytelling and science are two of the most powerful tools we have access to — combining them has great potential.

-I started with a book called Science Fiction Prototyping: Designing the Future with Science Fiction.
+I started with a book called Science Fiction Prototyping: Designing the Future with Science Fiction (affiliate link).
 It was recommended to me by a senior executive at the firm I worked for at the time, as the most important book he could recommend for innovation, and my curiosity was piqued.

 It describes a loose process of using the common elements of sci-fi stories to conceive and test the implications of new technologies.
 Just as storytelling mirrors human experience, SF prototyping uses fiction to explore the potential experience of new technologies.

 One of my favorite futurists, Thomas Frey, uses a process he calls “situational futuring” to rapidly generate and examine plausible future scenarios, which can be used for everything from geopolitical strategy to product development.
 The sheer volume of fascinating scenarios he comes up with on his blog is convincing proof of the method.